jovotech/jovo-framework/docs/configuration/hosting/express-js.md

 // Instead of this
 const { Webhook, ExpressJS } = require('jovo-framework');
 ```
-and modify your Express Server Setup like this:
+Modify your Express Server Setup like this:

 ```javascript
 // Use this